akshatjain04/testserver-cucumber/README.md

-## Cucumber/BDD testing for APIs using Ready!
-API TestServer
+## Cucumber/BDD testing for REST APIs

 This project provides a generic Cucumber vocabulary for testing APIs with the [Ready!
 API TestServer](http://testserver.readyapi.io),